Citizen seismology: Motivation

-Origins
+Background

 Seismic networks were first developed in the 1960s.
 Since that, the observations of earthquake effects on a landscape or a city were key data to assess the earthquake parameters and characteristics.
 Lately, several initiatives have been promoted to increase the participation of amateur-seismologists into the scientific process of estimating the earthquake location, magnitude, and intensity.

 The more citizens are informed of natural risks, the more they are resilient and able to face calamities.
 Hence, promoting public engagement into seismology, and science in general, increases earthquake risk awareness and preparation during a seismic crisis.

-The U.S. Geological Survey (USGS) and the Euro-Mediterranean Seismological Centre (EMSC) are among the pioneers of Citizen Seismology.
+The United States Geological Survey (USGS) and the Euro-Mediterranean Seismological Centre (EMSC) are among the pioneers of Citizen Seismology.
 These institutes use social media and crowdsourcing to learn more about earthquakes, tsunamis, and landscapes.

 The Mayotte seismic swarm

-An example of a Citizen Seismology project is what happened in Mayotte, a French island in the Indian Ocean.
+An example of a citizen seismology project is what happened in Mayotte, a French island in the Indian Ocean.
 Starting 10 May 2018, a series of earthquakes has hit the island but scientific information and communication from the authorities was dramatically delayed, if not entirely missing.
 Therefore, the inhabitants turned social media into their primary information channel where they developed, on their own, a citizen seismology group composed of more than 10,000 people.